-In most instances, the answer to the question of whether or not to attend someone’s funeral is pretty clear in one’s heart.
+In many instances, the answer to the question of whether or not to attend someone’s funeral is clear.
 If you have to ask, and you are feeling the nudge to go, you should probably attend as long as it doesn't compound the grief of immediate family members.
 Most people attend a funeral out of respect and honor for the deceased, but you don't want to cause anguish among those in mourning.

 Consider the message you might be sending to your former family members, children, and perhaps grandchildren if they perceive you have snubbed their beloved Nana.
 If you know that you aren't welcome at the services, explain to the children that you and their other parent are no longer married, and some of the other relatives might be uncomfortable if you attend.